Lightweight reranking for language model generations: Results

 Our primary evaluation metric for code generation is ranked $pass@1$ where we rerank a sample set of generations and assess whether the top-ranked generation successfully passes all unit tests.
 We also evaluate with ranked $pass@k$ for $k>1$.
 For the MiniF2F autoformalization task, we measure the quality using the BLEU score, following~\citet{wu2022autoformalization}.
 For Xsum we use the Rouge-2 and Rouge-L scores for evaluation.
 For all code generation datasets, we sample 125 generations from the models which serves as our dataset for the different experiments For MiniF2F and Xsum, we sample 50 generations from the model.
 Unless otherwise specified, for all experiments, we use the Codex-davinci-002 model.
 Following~\cite{shi2022natural, zhang2022coder}, we perform bootstrap sampling 50 times with a sample size of 25 to generate the results.

-Our baselines are Random selection, Ranking by mean log probability, Ranking using Centroid in our confidence weighted unigram space, and for code generation - ranking using the Coder Reviewer Ranker method~\citep{zhang2022coder}.
-A full description of the datasets, experiments, and the baselines is in the Supplement.
+Our baselines are Random selection, Ranking by mean log probability, Ranking using Medoid in our confidence weighted unigram space, and for code generation - ranking using the Coder Reviewer Ranker method~\citep{zhang2022coder}. \textbf{A full description of the datasets, experiments, and the baselines is in the Supplement.
+We also have several additional results in the Supplement.}